TexasInstruments/edgeai-tensorlab/references/edgeailite/edgeai_xvision/xnn/quantization/docs/qat.md

 **Multi-GPU training/validation** with DataParallel or DistributedDataParallel is supported with our QAT modules, QuantTrainModule and QuantTestModule.<br>

 If your training crashes because of insufficient GPU memory, reduce the batch size and try again.

-It is seen to be beneficial (for higher accuracy) to freeze the BatchNorm and Quantization ranges after a few epochs during QAT.
-The utility functions xnn.utils.freeze_bn(model) and xnn.layers.freeze_quant_range(model) can be used for this.
-See example usage of these functions [here](../../references/edgeailite/scripts/quantize_classification_example.py)

 ### Compilation of QAT Models in TIDL